Zain-ul-din/The-Palestine-Side/.github/ISSUE_TEMPLATE/content-proposal.md

 ### Questions:

-- [ ] Are you sure this content is not already covered in the repository or elsewhere?
+- [ ] Are you sure this content is not already covered in the repository?
 - [ ] Do you intend to improve someone else's existing content?
 If so, please provide details somewhere.
 - [ ] How will your proposed content contribute to the understanding of the Israel-Palestine issue?
 - [ ] Is this a time-sensitive topic or event that needs immediate attention?